 President Emeritus, Allen Institute

 Paul G. Allen

-With lifetime giving totaling over $2 billion, investor and philanthropist Paul G. Allen has spent his career tackling some of the world’s biggest challenges and pushing the boundaries of what’s possible.
-Through both for-profit and philanthropic investments, Allen has sparked important developments and innovations in the areas of science, technology, education, conservation, the arts and community improvement.
+With lifetime giving totaling over $2.65 billion, investor and philanthropist Paul G. Allen spent his career tackling some of the world’s biggest challenges and pushed the boundaries of what’s possible.
+Through both for-profit and philanthropic investments, Allen sparked important developments and innovations in the areas of science, technology, education, conservation, the arts and community improvement.

-Allen, who co-founded Microsoft in 1975, is mapping new frontiers and fueling exploration across a broad range of areas as the founder and chairman of Vulcan Inc., the Seattle-based company that oversees his business and philanthropic efforts.
-Allen’s vision has forwarded projects such as leading the massive redevelopment of Seattle’s South Lake Union neighborhood, founding three museums including Seattle’s MoPOP, launching Stratolaunch Systems, which is developing a revolutionary air-launch system.
-He also owns the Seattle Seahawks of the National Football League and the Portland Trail Blazers of the National Basketball Association.
+Allen, who co-founded Microsoft in 1975, mapped new frontiers and fueled exploration across a broad range of areas as the chairman of Vulcan, the Seattle-based company that he co-founded with his sister Jody Allen to oversee his business and philanthropic portfolio.
+Allen’s vision forwarded projects such as the redevelopment of Seattle’s South Lake Union neighborhood and founding three museums including Seattle’s MoPOP.
+He also owned the Seattle Seahawks of the National Football League and the Portland Trail Blazers of the National Basketball Association.